w3c/wai-intro-wcag/content/wcag3-intro.md

 <img src="{{ "/content-images/wai-intro-wcag/calandara.svg" | relative_url }}" alt="" style="float: right; margin-left: 2rem; width: 20%; max-width: 111px">

 The First Public Working Draft of WCAG 3.0 was published on 21 January 2021.
 It is the first of many drafts.

-The Working Draft published on 07 December 2021 has minor changes. **Many [issues are still open](https://github.com/w3c/silver/issues), including testing and conformance.**
+The Working Draft published on 07 December 2021 has minor changes. **Many [issues are still open](https://github.com/w3c/silver/issues), including testing and conformance.** An updated draft may be published in May 2023.

 The Working Group will focus on refining the structure and conformance model, and will provide updated drafts for review.
 Once that is more stable, the Group will focus on developing the accessibility requirements (guidelines, outcomes, and support material).
 After WCAG 3 is more stable, we will provide material to help those wanting to transition to WCAG 3; for example, mapping between WCAG 2 and 3 requirements.